harrywm/do-k8-challenge/README.md

 `{"error":{"root_cause":[{"type":"master_not_discovered_exception","reason":null}],"type":"master_not_discovered_exception","reason":null},"status":503}`

 I later found out this is due to the Elasticsearch cluster configuration not being able to delegate a master node!
 Which in turn was due to a lack of resources on my K8 nodes, stopping the deployment from being able to achieve 3 pods.
 1 master and 2 worker (ES) nodes.
+Eventually after a few different configuration changes, I settled on a collection of values that worked for the nodes available, while also being able to maintain a Logstash pod, Filebeat daemonset, Kibana deployment and the ECK Operator.